Xavian-Brooker/skin_cancer_lesion_detection_master/README.md

 For training, epochs were set to default (4000 epochs) and so the flag `--how_many_training_steps` was not mentioned in the bash script.
 You can tweak the `--learning_rate` for variance in the performance.

 ## What Next? ##
 After the model has been retrained it outputs a `retrained_inception1.pb` file & a `retrained_graph.txt` file.
+I've uploaded my `retrained_model.pb` in my [dropbox](https://www.dropbox.com/s/isnqbya1c4tqlq5/retrained_inception1.pb?dl=0) for the same.
 You can either create a tensorflow program that imports this `savedModel` file and uses it for inference, or you can deploy the trained file into mobile devices by following the [tensorflow-for-poets-2](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#8)guide.

 ## Contribution to the society ##
 As every developer tries to use ML in the field of Medicine to fight terminating diseases such as Cancer is contributing something to the society.
 Cheers!